miguelmarcondesf/activerecord-tenanted/GUIDE.md

       annoying `NoTenantError` because the task doesn't run with a temporary pool.
 See some information at https://github.com/rails/rails/pull/46270 and my first (wrong) attempt to fix it at https://github.com/rails/rails/pull/54536
+- [ ] It is possible for `create_tenant` to create an empty file.
+For example, if a sqlite3 database config includes `readonly: true`, then the file would be created but the migration would raise something like `ActiveRecord::StatementInvalid` and the file will exist, but have zero size.
+      I think we should try to make `create_tenant` detect these failures during schema application and migration, and delete the file.
+But it should not do this if the passed block is what raises exceptions.